Mallory Souliotis

-Mallory Souliotis (born April 1, 1996) is an American professional ice hockey defenseman, currently playing in the Premier Hockey Federation (PHF) with the Connecticut Whale.
+Mallory Souliotis (born April 1, 1996) is a retired American professional ice hockey defenseman who played in the now defunct Premier Hockey Federation (PHF) with the Connecticut Whale.

 Career

 Early career

 During high school, Souliotis played for the Noble and Greenough School, being named to the NEPSAC Division 1 Second All-Star Team in 2014.

 From 2014 to 2018, she attended Yale University, putting up 70 points in 117 NCAA games.
 She picked up 9 points in 26 games in her rookie collegiate season, being named her team's most improved player at the end of the year.
 Her production jumped up to 25 points in 29 games the following season, leading Yale in scoring and her 21 assists the third-highest single-season total in the university's history.
 In her senior year, she led all Ivy League defenders in scoring with 24 points in 31 games, and was named a First Team All-Ivy and a Third Team All-ECAC.